Higher dimensional divergence for mapping class groups: Higher dimensional divergence of --groups

-Given $r$ and $n$, we fix a compact $CAT(0)$ space $M_n$, together with $\fg_n$ and $\widetilde{\fg}_n$, as above.
+Let $r$ and $n$ be arbitrary fixed integers.
+We fix a compact $CAT(0)$ space $M_n$, together with a Morse periodic geodesic $\fg_n$, as above.
 Take $N_n$ to be a cartesian product of $r$ copies of $M_n$, which yields a space of rank $2r$.
-Let $\fg_n\times \cdots \times \fg_n$ be the $r$--dimensional torus with factors $r$ copies of the Morse periodic geodesic above mentioned.
-We will restrict our attention to those triangulations on $M_n$ which extend triangulations of $\fg_n$ and the Seifert components of the space $M_{1}$, and we will consider triangulations on $N_n$ that refine the product structure on this space.
+Let $\fg_n\times \cdots \times \fg_n$ be the $r$--dimensional torus with factors $r$ copies of the periodic geodesic above mentioned.
+We will restrict our attention to those triangulations on $M_n$ which extend triangulations of $\fg_n$ and of the Seifert components of the space $M_{1}$, and we will consider triangulations on $N_n$ that refine the product structure on this space.